slipwayhq/slipway_docs/blog/2025-05-27-eink-energy-dashboard.md

 The second command updates the `slipway_serve.json` with a randomly generated hashed API key, and displays the unhashed key in the terminal output.
-I'll copy the unhashed version of the API key and save it somewhere secure for later, as it is what will authorize me to view the dashboard.
+I'll copy the unhashed version of the API key and save it somewhere secure for later, as it is this key which will authorize me to view the dashboard in the browser.

 ```txt title="Filesystem" {2}
 slipway_energy_dashboard